top of page

 Best Restaurants in Bacalar: Chiltepín Marisquillos📌, Nixtamal📌

 However far it may sound to the wanderer, it quickly becomes apparent it is not just the remarkably beautiful tropical lagoon of 7 colours that makes this place unique but also the fewer crowds, slower vibes and excellent seafood.
 Alas, not imply the rest of the Riviera Maya has no choice or quality, but merely that Bacalar offers reasonably priced excellent quality seafood and good services thanks to the 5-hour drive from Cancun that keeps the heavy tourism industry at bay - for now.
-Speak no more seafood lovers and swing by Chiltepín Marisquillos📌 for divine fish tacos and surf and turf skewers, shrimp-loaded silky guacamole, passion fruit and mango ceviche, delicious coconut breaded shrimp (which is very common at Riviera Maya and the Mexican islands) and tropical cocktails.
+Speak no more seafood lovers and swing by Chiltepín Marisquillos📌 for phenomenal fish tacos and surf and turf skewers, shrimp-loaded silky guacamole, passion fruit and mango ceviche, delicious coconut breaded shrimp (which is very common at Riviera Maya and the Mexican islands) and tropical cocktails.
 The kids will thank you too: there's fish and chips on the menu and a pool on-site available for swimming!
 One of the restaurants I would come back for and food that I kept daydreaming about here in London every day since I came back.

 One other restaurant that makes hype in the area is Nixtamal📌.
 Unfortunately just before we were seated the venue sank into darkness thanks to an electricity blackout in Bacalar that night.
 The locals spoke about the wood-fired Chocolate Salmon (that this restaurant is famous for) cooked in a traditional pre-Hispanic stove made of mud and sand.
 Maybe a reason to return for sure.